cedrickring/reactor-mongodb/README.md

 //you can also use factory methods known from MongoCollection collection.withWriteConcern(...).withCodecRegistry(...);

-//To get find documents in a collection use Flux<Document> documents = collection.find(Filters.eq("name", "John"));
+//To find documents in a collection, use Flux<Document> documents = collection.find(Filters.eq("name", "John"));

 //then subscribe to it